conan-io/docs/reference/conanfile.rst

 Package information
 -------------------
 Each package will translate its settings, options and requirements to a unique sha1 signature.
-A convention is established to define such mapping, but you might change it to your needs.
+A convention is established to define such mapping, but you could change it according to your needs.
-For example, you are building a pure C library with a certain compiler and version, so you define the package to have the typical settings.
-But then you realize than every consumer using a different compiler will try to depend on a different package, re-building it from source if you didnt generate it.
-As the ABI is compatible, you might want to build just one package with your preferred compiler version.
-You can *narrow* such setting as follows:
+For example, suppose that you are building a pure C library with a certain compiler and version, so you define the package to have the usual settings.
+But then you realize than every consumer using a different compiler will try to depend on a different package, re-building it from source if you have not generated it.
+Since the ABI is compatible, you might want to only build one package, with your preferred compiler version.
+You can *narrow* this setting as follows:

 .. code-block:: python